diablodale/dp.docs/docs/_max/attributes/colormap.md

     - "@colormap rgb"
 ---

-Enable color image output in choice of pixel format on the second outlet.
+Color image output in choice of pixel format on the second outlet.

 * 0 or off = no color output
 * 1 or argb = color with byte order (alpha red green blue)